Three Days Two Nights in Girardot

 Bogota to Girardot by Bus

 Five days before travelling, we booked our bus ticket online from the website called Busbud.
-Another choice was to buy from Redbus website and travel on either 20paxs or 32paxs bus by Cootransfusa.
-But we thought about having more people on board would slow down the journey, so we chose 14 seats Eurovans from the company called Bolivariano.
+Another choice was to buy from the Redbus website and travel on either a 20-pax bus or a 32-pax bus by Cootransfusa.
+But we thought that having more people on board would slow down the journey, so we chose 14 seats Eurovans from the company called Bolivariano.

-The ticket price was 25,000COP per person, and having 11 departure time a day, we have the luxury to decide on which one suit us the best.
-In the end, we selected the departure time at 09:30 am and to get there by 12:30noon in Girardot.
+The ticket price was 25,000COP per person, and having 11 departure times a day, we have the luxury to decide on which one suit us the best.
+In the end, we selected the departure time at 09:30 am and to get there by 12:30 noon in Girardot.

 Bolivariano Ticket Counter Terminal Salitre